32 Places to Find Creative Writing Inspiration

 17. A Cultural Festival

-Speaking of culture, a festival where various nationalities are represented is also a good place to draw writing inspiration.
-Like travel, being in one of these places can help you see that your different.
-I like cultural festivals just as much as traveling because you get to have everything in one place.
-So whether it’s a food festival or book event or any other type of occasion, you get to see that despite the differences, we are much more similar than one would think.
-When you do go to a cultural festival, walk around and ask yourself, how is this food different from my own?
+A festival representing various nationalities is a good place to draw writing inspiration.
+Like travel, these festivals can show you that you are different yet connected to others.
+I enjoy cultural festivals as much as traveling because you can experience so much in one place.
+Whether it’s a food festival, book event, or any other occasion, you can see that despite differences, we are more similar than we think.
+Walk around and ask yourself: How is this food different from my own?
 Listen to the languages being spoken.
-How do they sound?
-Are they just as melodic as your own language, with a preponderance of vowels like in Italian or Spanish, or are they rich in consonants and sound a bit more serious?
-What kinds of people are at these events?
-Are they mostly foreigners or natives of your own country?
-Questions like these can help you in terms of idea generation for your own writing.
+Are they as melodic as your own, with a preponderance of vowels like in Italian or Spanish, or richer in consonants and a bit more serious?
+Who attends these events—mostly foreigners or natives?
+Questions like these can generate ideas for your writing.

 18. A Recipe Comment Section

-I enjoy reading the comments right under recipes on blogs and in books, whether written by the author or by readers.
-Sometimes I’ll get an idea for a word based on something that someone has said.
-For instance, they might use the word delectable to describe a piece of cake.
-I didn’t ask myself, what other synonyms can I use to describe something that is delicious, and I’ll try to come up with at least 10 synonyms.
-Food requires immersion of one’s senses, which means most who describe a favorite dish will use many adjectives and/or verbs.
-Take these words and see how many of your own you can come up with that express the same idea.
+I enjoy reading comments under recipes on blogs and in books, whether written by the author or by readers.
+Sometimes a single word sparks an idea.
+For example, someone might describe a cake as *delectable*.
+I ask myself what other synonyms I could use to describe something delicious, trying to come up with at least ten.
+Food engages the senses, so most who describe a favorite dish will use many adjectives or verbs.
+Take these words and see how many of your own you can generate to express the same idea.

 19. A Neighborhood Facebook Group

-Facebook groups are great for a number of reasons.
-One of them is, you get to meet many people with the same interests as yourself.
-Quite a few of these groups will invite you to comment on a post.
-I like reading through these posts, not only the post itself, but also the comments, to see what others have to say.
-Then, I will wait for a reaction.
-Sometimes the other person will state something that I did not expect.
-But then that fuels my imagination and gets me to think about how others, even when interested in the same subject, can feel very differently about it.
-So you’ll know that people are different even if you share the same hobby.
-I even learned a few things I hadn’t known.
-And the more you learn about a subject, the more interesting your writing will be when you describe it.
+Facebook groups are great for several reasons.
+One is that you meet people who share your interests.
+Many groups invite you to comment on posts.
+I like reading not only the post but also the comments to see what others have to say.
+Sometimes someone will state something unexpected, which fuels my imagination and makes me think about how others—even with the same interests—can feel very differently.
+You’ll see that people are diverse, even if you share hobbies.
+I often learn things I hadn’t known before.
+The more you learn about a subject, the more interesting your writing will be when you explore it.

 20. A Community Bulletin Board in a Grocery Store